 Any person who believes they have been aggrieved by an unlawful discriminatory practice under Title VI has a right to file a formal complaint with the CDTC.
-Any such complaint must be in writing and filed with the CDTC Title VI Coordinator within one hundred eight (180) days following the date of the alleged discriminatory occurrence.
+Any such complaint must be in writing and filed with the CDTC Title VI Coordinator within 180 days following the date of the alleged discriminatory occurrence.

 Title VI Discrimination Complaint Forms may be obtained from the CDTC at no cost by calling 509-663-9059.

 MEMBERS OF THE COUNCIL ARE elected & appointed officials representing:

 OUR Documents & Policies